 How is a broken tooth diagnosed?

-To diagnose a broken tooth, the doctor will ask about the symptoms the person is experiencing and determine the possible cause that caused the broken tooth, whether due to trauma or an accident.
+To diagnose a broken tooth, the doctor will ask about the symptoms that the person is experiencing and determine the possible cause that caused the broken tooth, whether due to trauma or an accident.

 For a comprehensive evaluation, the doctor will take a dental history and whether the person grinds their teeth or chews ice or solid foods, and then will do the following: